 Day 7: Overnight in the Simien Mountains.

-Days 8–10: Drive to Axum, visit the stele park and Queen of Sheba’s palace.
+Days 8–10: Drive to Axum, visit the Stelae Park, Queen of Sheba’s palace and the vibrant Adwa markets.

-Days 11–13: Fly to Lalibela, famous for its unique rock-hewn churches.
+Days 11–13: Fly to Lalibela and explore its unique rock-hewn churches, including the Western Group.

-Days 14–15: Fly to Addis Ababa before departure.
+Days 14–15: Fly to Addis Ababa to overnight, before departure.

 A detailed itinerary for this tour is available.
 Click on the link above to view or download.